arbox/ruby-style-guide/README-enUS.md

   ```

 * <a name="file-classes"></a>
-  Don't nest multi line classes within classes.
+  Don't nest multi-line classes within classes.
 Try to have such nested
   classes each in their own file in a folder named like the containing class.
 <sup>[[link](#file-classes)]</sup>